-Importing your own solution for plotting
+Importing your own solution for plotting G

-Matesel can read in a solution that you construct "on the outside".
+MateSel can read in a solution that you construct "on the outside".
 Importing a solution like this just interrupts the current running job to show results for the imported solution, then it carries on with the original run (not the imported run).
 Importing has no effect on the job you import these results into.
 It is only done to make a graphical and numerical comparison.
+When the imported results are being shown on the interface, the Output files (Out\.\) show results for the imported solution, for all results except for backup mating results.
+However, these "import results" are overwritten on resumption of the running job.

-You can import many times in a run, whenever you want to compare.
+You can import many times during a run, whenever you want to make a comparison.